slarmore/workflowV2/examples/conf_search_routine/README.md

 Performs CREST conformational search, followed by SinglePoint energy re-ranking, and full optimization of X lowest energy conformers

+*Caveats as always* - This generalized script assumes CREST won't have any trouble covering the full conformational space of your input structure!
+You should always check the conformers that come out of this routine for missing conformers you should expect.
+It is also a good idea to run multiple tests to verify that CREST's output conformers are reprodudible for your molecule.

+If you're molecule has a huge conformational space or isn't getting consistent results from CREST, we can assess and make a tool better suited for your specific needs.

 ## Output
 Lowest energy conformer xyz

 Lowest X conformers combined xyz

+All conformers combined xyz

 csv containing CREST, SinglePoint, fully optimized energies, and final relative energies

 ## In this directory